ThomasWilshaw/olive/ARCHITECTURE.md

 it is unconnected and removed from the graph but not destroyed.
 The class `NodeGraph` also contains a few helper functions.

+The graph itself is quite simple, it consists of a list of existing nodes and relies on `QObject::childEvent` for adding/removing nodes via Qt's parent/child system.
+When a node is created, setting the graph as its parent is all that is needed to add it to the graph.
+Edges are handled by the nodes themselves. `nodeviewundo.h` covers most of the user commands for the node graph (adding/ removing nodes etc.).

 The `Node` class is a simple base class for all nodes that is intended to be sub-classed.
 It gives access to various pieces of metadata about the node such as its ID, name and description as well as providing a large number of helper functions.
 The class' header file is very well documented and worth reading.

+A node can be thought of as a function box that takes some or all of the input channels and does something with them.

 <!--
 TODO: